FYS2130 – Oscillations and Waves

 Schedule, syllabus and examination date

-- be able to recognize and use a mathematical oscillator equation and wave equation, and derive these equations for certain systems, point out the limitations and be able to refer to very different solutions of identical oscillator equations due to different initial and boundary conditions.
+- recognize and use a mathematical oscillator equation and wave equation, and derive these equations for certain systems, point out the limitations, and are able to refer to very different solutions of identical oscillator equations due to different initial and boundary conditions.

-- explain how several waves or parts of waves interact, and be able to calculate and analyse diffraction and interference phenomena, and explain the conditions required for such phenomena to appear.
+- explain how several waves or parts of waves interact and be able to calculate and analyze diffraction and interference phenomena and explain the conditions required for such phenomena to appear.

-- describe and calculate what happens when waves move from one medium to another, and be able to explain dispersion and group and phase velocity.
+- describe and calculate what happens when waves move from one medium to another and are able to explain dispersion and group and phase velocity.

 - use geometric optics to describe and explain optical instruments, and by simple measurements estimate what strength glasses a person needs.

 - use both analytical mathematics and numerical methods to explore the subjects mentioned above.
-In particular you should be able to analyse experimental oscillator or wave phenomena, such as sound, using suitable methods.
+In particular, you are able to analyze experimental oscillator or wave phenomena, such as sound, using suitable methods.